 We probably don’t need to tell you how popular Berlin is.

 If you’re planning a move to Germany, chances are you’ve at least considered Berlin as a potential place to live.
-This is especially true if you work in the technology sector, as its flourishing tech startup scene is a huge draw for specialists from around the world.
+Especially if you work in the technology sector, as its flourishing startup scene is a huge draw for specialists from around the world.

-For anyone moving to Berlin to work in tech, there’s one burning question we hear time and time again:
+For anyone in tech who’s considering a move to the German capital, there’s one burning question we hear time and time again:

-So why does salary matter so much, and how much should you expect to be paid for your expertise when working in Berlin’s tech sector?
+So why does salary matter so much, and how much should you expect to be paid for your expertise?

 Berlin is changing

 First, it might be helpful to dismiss a common misconception about Berlin.
 Since 2003, when ex-Mayor Klaus Wowereit coined the term “poor but sexy”, the city has cultivated an image of being a hub for tourists and young people living alternative lifestyles.

 While it’s true that Berlin is still cheaper than most European capitals (it’s certainly a hell of a lot cheaper than living in London or Paris), nowhere stays sexy and poor forever.